-He has published analytical and theoretical papers in several journals (Organised Sound, Musica/Realtà, etc.) and has published the textbooks “Virtual Sound” and “Electronic Music and Sound Design” (written in collaboration with M.Giri and R.Bianchini) and adopted for computer music courses in various Universities and Conservatories in Europe, South and North America.
+He has published analytical and theoretical papers in several journals (Organised Sound, Musica/Realtà, etc.) and has published the textbooks “Virtual Sound” and “Electronic Music and Sound Design vols.
+1, 2, and 3” (written in collaboration with M.Giri and R.Bianchini) and adopted for computer music courses in various Universities and Conservatories in Europe, South and North America.
 The text “Electronic Music and Sound Design” is also published in Italian and Spanish.

 His CD “Il Pensiero Magmatico” in collaboration with Stefano Taglietti is available on Edipan label.
 Other pieces can be found in the International Computer Music Conference ’95 and ICMC’99 CDs.
-A monographic CD, Al Nur, including his works with oral tradition musicians and his trilogy on religious chant, was released on CNI Compagnia Nuove Indye in 2001.
+Two monographic CDs, Al Nur, and Voices, including his works with oral tradition musicians and his trilogy on religious chant, were released on CNI Compagnia Nuove Indye in 2001.
 Computer Music Journal (M.I.T.
 Press) selected one of his multi-channel pieces (in surround 5.1) to be included in the annual DVD in 2003, released on CMJ 27 (4).
 A piece written for Iranian percussionist Mahammad Ghavi Helm has been published on CNI-RAI Trade label.
 A 5.1 piece on DVD has been released on Everglade Records (USA) and an acousmatic piece on XXI Musicale – Elettronica Italiana Vol.2.
-The monographic album Voices, in which Cipriani collaborated with singers and vocalists from various musical cultures, was released on CD, LP and on the main digital platforms by CNI in 2019.
+The monographic album Voices, in which Cipriani collaborated with singers and vocalists from various musical cultures, was released on CD, LP, and the main digital platforms by CNI in 2019.

-His music has been broadcast by RAI, CBC and several other national radio networks as well as performed at festivals in Europe, China, South-America, Canada, and the U.S.A.
+His music has been broadcast by RAI, CBC, and several other national radio networks as well as performed at festivals in the EU, Russia, China, Singapore, South America, Canada, and the U.S.A.
 He is one of the founding members of Edison Studio in Rome.
-He is also member of the Editorial Board of the review Organised Sound (Cambridge University Press).
-For this review he has been guest editor of a special issue dedicated to the relationship between electroacoustic music and Local/Global culture with articles by Trevor Wishart, Barry Truax etc.
+He is also a member of the Editorial Board of the review Organised Sound (Cambridge University Press).
+For this review, he has been guest editor of a special issue dedicated to the relationship between electroacoustic music and Local/Global culture with articles by Trevor Wishart, Barry Truax, etc.